Shytsz/PSE-202602-GroupAssignment/planning/sprint1-plan.md

     - Tomorrow's schedule preview link

 ## Sprint 1 Summary
-Total Screens Created :
+Total Screens Created : 27

-User Flow Coverage :
+* Completed patient's workflow.
+From registration to appointment viewing, an end-to-end patient flow was successfully created.
+* Administrator control.
+* Doctor foundation.
+* All Acceptance Criteria has been met.